ms/buildtogether.tech/src/research/index.md

 this finding.
 One possibility is that newcomers are assigned easy tasks, and so they can't really break things too dramatically or in a way that won't get caught internally in time.
-Another possibility is that the product has matured over time---that software quality would go up no matter the team size simply because there's less new functionality added as time goes on.
+Another possibility is that the product has matured over time—that software quality would go up no matter the team size simply because there's less new functionality added as time goes on.

 [% b Posnett2011 %] present an interesting twist on this.
 In the open source projects they studied, they found that although code changes in general are associated with future defect fixing activity, as we might expect, those changes that correspond to new feature development and to code improvements are *not*.
-That's interesting and counter-intuitive---one would expect new feature code commits to be among the buggiest.
+That's interesting and counter-intuitive—one would expect new feature code commits to be among the buggiest.
 The authors offer a possible explanation: well-established open source projects tend to be quite conservative, and new feature code is heavily scrutinized, so that most defects are found and sorted